 Based on these principles, several countermeasures can be taken to effectively prevent whisker formation:

-Application of dense barrier layers as a diffusion barrier for the brass or bronze base material
+- Application of dense barrier nickel layers as a diffusion barrier for base material from copper or copper alloys

 Waste Electrical and Electronic Equipment (WEEE)